munij3/TC2037-IMC/Report.md

   end
 ```

-As for the code iteself, as seen in the regex example previously, every regex match/run operation has O(n) time complexity, as the match depends on the length of the line being evaluated.
-By pattern matching to obtain the regex match tail, time complexity still has O(n) compelxity, as a simple head | tail pattern match of the regex expression has O(1) compelxity.
+As for the code itself, as seen in the regex example previously, every regex match/run operation has O(n) time complexity, as the match depends on the length of the line being evaluated.
+By pattern matching to obtain the regex match tail, time complexity is still O(n), as a simple head | tail pattern match of the regex expression has O(1) compelxity.
 The same holds for Regex.split operations, as the same pattern match of the regex evaluation of a line occurs.

 ## Conclusion

 We believe this approach can be very efficient in contrast to using, ie. String.replace method for generating the resulting html file, which would imply an O(n^2) complexity.
 By implementing tail recursion with purely linear and constant operations, our program execution time soley depends on the length of the file.
-This in turn let us extract tokens with ease by using pattern matching with the same expression.
+This in turn let us extract tokens with ease by using pattern matching with the same expression, and execute operations in a sequential manner for every regex match case.